aptech/docs/docs/dstatmt.rst

 Format
 ----------------
-.. function:: dout = dstatmt(dataset[, vars[, ctl]])
+.. function:: dout = dstatmt(data [, vars[, ctl]])

-    :param dataset: name of dataset.
-If *dataset* is null or 0, *vars* will be assumed to be a matrix containing the data.
+    :param data: A dataframe or the name of dataset.
+If *data* is an empty string or 0, *vars* will be assumed to be a matrix containing the data.
-    :type dataset: string
+    :type data: string or dataframe

     :param vars: the variables.

-      If *dataset* contains the name of a dataset, *vars* will be interpreted as either:
+      If *data* contains a dataframe or the name of a dataset, *vars* will be interpreted as either:

       * A Kx1 character vector containing the names of variables.
       * A Kx1 numeric vector containing indices of variables.